grab/engineering-blog/_posts/2022-04-06-kafka-connect.md

 DB Data Definition Language (DDL) changes, migrations, splits and outages are common in database operations, and each operation type has a systematic resolution.

-Firstly, the Debezium connector has built-in features to handle DDL changes made by DB migration tools, such as `pt-online-schema-change`, which is used by the Grab DB Ops team.
+The Debezium connector has built-in features to handle DDL changes made by DB migration tools, such as `pt-online-schema-change`, which is used by the Grab DB Ops team.

 To deal with MySQL instance changes and database splits, the Coban team leverages on the Kafka Connect framework’s ability to change the offsets of connectors.
 By changing the offsets, Debezium connectors can properly function after DB migrations and resume binlog synchronisation from any position in any binlog file on a MySQL instance.